All love, we burn up.

 Did you know:

-And never in the church toward believers?
+And never in the church toward believers.

 Or that the Greek words describing how “teachings” occurred in the church – with believers – primarily mean participatory, interactive dialogue …